 - After expiration of thirty days from the due date, the activity for which a license is required shall cease.
 No new license or permit for such activity shall be considered until the owner of the business personally appears before the County Board.
 If the new license or permit is approved, the fee shall consist of the amount set forth for new licenses and permits, plus late penalty fee that was not paid for the old license.

-E. Late Payment of the License Fee with Penalty No Bar to Prosecution for Operating Without a License: The late payment of the license or permit for such activity shall be considered until the owner of the business personally appears before the County Board.
+The late payment of the license or permit for such activity shall be considered until the owner of the business personally appears before the County Board.
 If the new license or permit is approved, the fee shall consist of the amount set forth for new licenses and permits, plus the late penalty fee that was not paid for the old license.

-F. Issuance of Denial of License:
+F. Issuance of denial of license

 - Unless otherwise provided in the Ordinance under which a license is issued, the Department shall have 30 days to issue or deny the license or renewal.
 Failure by the Department to act on an application within the 30 days shall constitute a denial without prejudice to the applicant's right to file further application.